wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/buildmachine-expedited.md

 You need to give the script your laptop IP address.
 You can do this by going to https://www.whatsmyip.com and so, if your ip address is: "111.111.111.111" and pasting your ip address into your copy as follows:

 >     export LAPTOP_IP="111.111.111.111"

+Obtain the substance of your ssh public key like you did in 1.

+>     /bin/cat /root/.ssh/id_rsa.pub - this will be your <ssh-public-key-substance>

 The **public** ssh key that you took a copy of in 1 needs to be pasted as follows and also added using the ssh key GUI system:

 >     export SSH=\"<ssh-public-key-substance>\"